alttch/eva3/doc/install.rst

 If you want to rebuild venv from scratch, delete *python3* folder completely.

-However on some systems (e.g. ARM-based computers) venv installation can be
+On some systems (e.g. ARM-based computers) venv installation can be tricky: you can expect slow installation time or problems with some heavy modules (e.g.
-tricky: you can expect slow installation time or problems with some modules (e.g. *pandas*).
+*pandas*).

 To solve this: